FalsePattern/LightingOverhaul/docs/SETUP_API.md

 The API methods **may** be inaccessible for now, but they can be implemented relativly easily.
 If you are able to access the API, please let me know, then I can update this guide!

-Message on the forums, and ask questions on
-IRC: irc.esper.net
-Room: #ColoredLightCore